sympower/dt-data-load-tool/docs/website/docs/general-usage/source.md

 A [source](glossary.md#source) is a logical grouping of resources, i.e., endpoints of a single API.
 The most common approach is to define it in a separate Python module.

-- A source is a function decorated with `@dlt.source` that returns one or more resources.
+- A source is a function decorated with `@data_load_tool.source` that returns one or more resources.
 - A source can optionally define a [schema](schema.md) with tables, columns, performance hints, and more.
 - The source Python module typically contains optional customizations and data transformations.